 Skip the canned filling and make this Cherry Almond Pie entirely from scratch.
 Fresh summer cherries, a star-spangled crust, and a scoop of vanilla ice cream make this the ultimate summer pie!

 It’s July.
 We’re at peak summer produce, we’re about to celebrate the 4th of July, and I’m doing a yearlong “Pie of the Month” series.
 The choice is obvious.

 What could possibly be more all-American and summery than a star-spangled cherry pie?

 Nothing, that’s what.
 A cherry pie with a big scoop of ice cream on top is about as perfect as a summer dessert comes.

 I really, really love the almond + cherry flavor combination, so this is actually a cherry almond pie.
 It’s amazing what a difference a little almond extract makes!
 (Not into almond?
 Leave it out!
 This is also a perfect plain cherry pie!)

 Even my husband, who doesn’t generally like fruit pies, commented on how much he liked this cherry almond pie.

 So let’s talk logistics.
 Step aside, strangely gelatinous canned cherry pie filling.
 We’re making a real cherry pie from scratch today.

-Sour cherries are also abundant at farmers markets this time of year and perfect for pie baking; just increase the sugar by 1/4 cup.
+Choose fresh, ripe, juicy cherries.
+I used a variety of both sweet Bing cherries and Ranier cherries for this pie because I love the visual contrast in color.
+Sour cherries are also abundant at farmers’ markets this time of year and are perfect for pie baking; just increase the sugar by 1/4 cup.